Spark4444/Tab2Piano/README.md

 * `Ctrl + R` to reset the frets
 * `Arrow Down` to move down to the input below
 * `Arrow Up` to move to up to the input on top
+* `Arrow Right` to move to the input on the right
+* `Arrow Left` to move to the input on the left

 ## Current State of this Project

 This project is finished.

+To add the missing keybinds to the README.md file, you can update the `Keybinds` section as follows: